-Last month, our CEO Robert Jenkins joined other industry thought leaders, including Paul Miller, Jo Maitland and Dana Gardner, in the GigaOM webinar: How to make Big Data Work in the Cloud.
+Last month, our CEO Robert Jenkin joined other industry thought leaders, including Paul Miller, Jo Maitland and Dana Gardner, in the GigaOM webinar: How to make Big Data Work in the Cloud.
 As Big Data and cloud go hand-in-hand and are often discussed simultaneously, the four panelists had a lot to cover, including hybrid clouds, cloud security and the importance of blending customers’ computing requirements.

 Webinar attendees, whose positions ranged from C-level executive to IT manager, were given the poll question: ‘Where do you currently process Big Data?’
 As expected, ‘private clouds’ scored the highest at 32 percent, but, much to the panelists’ surprise, ‘hybrid clouds’ was farther down the list, at 11 percent.